Phoenix STS Logo

 Phoenix STS delivers the FAR course on-site at your workplace anywhere in Ireland.
 We bring all training equipment - CPR manikins, AED trainer, dressings, and learner workbooks.
 A suitable training room with floor space for practical sessions is required.

 There are no formal entry requirements.
-The course is suited to designated workplace first aiders, healthcare staff, teachers, sports coaches, construction workers, hospitality and retail staff, and community first responders.
+The course is suited to designated workplace first aiders across all sectors, including teachers, sports coaches, construction workers, hospitality and retail staff, community first responders, and care assistants and non-clinical support staff in nursing homes and residential settings.
+Registered clinical staff (nurses, doctors) hold their own qualifications and do not normally take FAR.
 Learners must be able to perform the practical CPR and patient-handling skills required for assessment.

 Yes.
 As a PHECC Recognised Institution, Phoenix STS issues a joint PHECC/Phoenix STS digital FAR certificate to every successful learner.
 This is the only valid form of FAR certification under the PHECC Education and Training Standard.

-Yes.
-PHECC FAR meets the recognised first aid response standard expected by HIQA for designated centres.
-It is widely used across nursing homes, residential disability settings, and primary care facilities.
+Yes - for the right staff.
+PHECC FAR is the recognised first aid response standard for the care assistants, healthcare assistants, and non-clinical support staff nominated as workplace first aiders in HIQA-regulated designated centres.
+Registered clinical staff (nurses, doctors) hold their own qualifications and do not normally take FAR.
 Phoenix STS also delivers complementary courses such as Designated Centre Fire Safety Manager and Healthcare Evacuation Instructor.

 PHECC FAR Course